UbicusMyron/CUHK-SynFutures/README.md

 # CUHK-SynFutures
-A project that guided by CUHK business school and SynFutures
+A project that guided by CUHK business school and SynFutures. please make sure you can clone and pull the codes in your local IDE.